eduardocsilva/guitar-classification-tensorflow/README.md

-# Guitar Classification (powered by TensorFlow)
+# Guitar Model Classification

-Guitar Classification project, powered by a Deep Neural Network model, complete with the model training and a front-end, developed in Python/Jupyter and TypeScript/React.js, respectively.
+Guitar Classification project, powered by a Deep Neural Network model, complete with the model training and a front-end, developed in Python/Jupyter/TensorFlow and TypeScript/React.js/TensorFlow.js, respectively.

 ## 1. Model training